zy-yao/Biography/content/post/2019-6-EY/index.md

 ![](ranking.jpg)

 **[EY NextWave Data Science competition 2019](https://www.ey.com/gl/en/careers/students/ey-data-science-challenge)** focuses on how data can help the next smart city thrive, and boost the mobility of the future.
 In this competition, systematic data mining and processing ideas are used.
 I am glad to share them.
-[HERE](https://github.com/zy-yao/EY-NextWave-Data-Science-Challenge-2019 'Github') are my source code.
+[HERE](https://github.com/zy-yao/EY-NextWave-Data-Science-Challenge-2019 'Github') is my source code.

 ### 1.Understand the problem